Swedish National Socialist Party: Second split

 In October 1933, SNSP suffered yet another split as Furugård and the Party Staff confronted each other.
 Both declared each other expelled from the party.
 Furugård led an expedition of party cadres from Karlstad to Göteborg, to seize properties from the party headquarters.
 He then returned to Karlstad to establish his new headquarters there.
 The Party Staff regrouped as the Swedish National Socialist Unity Party.
 The Swedish National Socialist Unity Party would continue to publish Vår Kamp as their party organ.

 Municipal elections

 The party obtained some 11,400 votes for SNSP lists in the 1934/1935 municipal elections, and another 5,400 votes for joint lists with other National Socialist factions (primarily the National Socialist Bloc).
 Around eighty SNSP council members were elected across the country.

 Disbanding

 SNSP held a national meeting in Stockholm in May 1936.

 SNSP contested the 1936 parliamentary election in alliance with the National Socialist Bloc.
 In total the SNSP-NSB alliance fielded candidates in twelve constituencies.
 The election was a backlash for the party, which was dwarfed by the Lindholm party.
-The SNSP-NSB alliance gathered merely some 3,025 votes.Dahlberg, Hans.
-I Sverige under 2:a världskriget.
-[Stockholm]: Bonniers, 1983. p.
-202 SNSP was dissolved shortly afterwards.
+The SNSP-NSB alliance gathered merely some 3,025 votes.
+SNSP was dissolved shortly afterwards.
 Furugård appealed to his followers to join forces with Lindholm.
 Furugård effectively retired from political life.
 He died in 1961.